Links To Blue Aventurine Quartz Information Topics On This Page:

-Blue Aventurine Quartz items in our VIRTUAL GALLERY
+Blue Aventurine Quartz Products For Sale in our Online Store:

 Quartz (SiO2) is the most abundant single mineral on earth.
 It makes up about 12% of the earth's crust, occurring in a wide variety of igneous, metamorphic and sedimentary rocks.